Overview

 Number of results to skip

-Filter by active status: true or false
+Filter by active status: true

 Filter by AWS SES configuration status